my-language-skills/translations-for-pressbooks/doc/user-manual.md

 In case you are creating translations of your books, 'Translations relations' can help you with automatic linking between all of the the translations and original book.
 For current moment plugin logically interconnects only books about languages.

-### Adding new translations
+### Adding translations

-**Read carefully the following instructions and follow them one by one, otherwise it can lead to incorrect working result of a plugin!** The working steps to create relations between you books are following:
+**Read carefully the following instructions and follow them one by one, otherwise it can lead to incorrect working result of a plugin!**

+The working steps to create relations between you books are following:

 1. With use of `Original Mark` tick the checkbox in `/wp-admin/network/sites.php` `Featured Book` column in front of book in original language. *Wait until notification!*
 1. Go to `Book Info` page of a book which is a translation (this book **must** be created with `Cloning Tool` using original book as a source), allocate `Studying Content` metabox (if book was not cloned, this metabox will not be shown) and choose which language is this book about.